****WARNING: If you have been or are suicidal or have lost someone to suicide, this post could be potentially triggering.

 With the recent death by suicide of Linkin Park frontman, Chester Bennington, this conversation is even more important.

 Bennington openly struggled with depression and a past history of substance abuse.
 One of his close friends, Chris Cornell, died by suicide recently.
-Statically, Bennington was at higher risk of dying by suicide because of these factors.
+Statistically, Bennington was at higher risk of dying by suicide because of these factors.

 So are many of us, for many reasons.
 As everyone’s reasons may be different I’m focusing on its obvious link to depression and mental illness, but chronic pain and illness are also frequent contributing factors.